Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex-valued Convolutional Networks: Evaluation Results

+The DCCN receiver is compared to legacy receivers with different channel estimators \cite{dlofdm18} in numerical evaluations.
+We first present the results of the DCCN basic receiver for $m$-ary Quadrature Amplitude Modulation (QAM) modulation ($m\leq 4$) in AWGN channels, then the equalized DCCN receiver in Rayleigh fading channels with different settings of PDP, ISI leakage, and mobility.
+We use the notations DCCN and DCCN-CP to refer to DCCN receivers without and with CP exploitation, respectively.

+The evaluated OFDM system emulates a simplified LTE downlink frame structure \cite{3gpp36211} as detailed in Table \ref{tab:ofdm}, in which the DFT size is $64$, the total number of guard subcarriers (SCs) at the edge and direct current (DC) is $16$, the sampling rate is $0.96$~MHz, and the bandwidth of a subcarrier is $15$~KHz.
+A coherence slot contains 7 OFDM symbols, in which the numbers of REs assigned to pilot and data are $P=16$ and $D=320$, respectively. {A scattered pilot pattern, which is consistent with LTE protocol as illustrated in the rightmost of Fig.~\ref{fig:ofdm:pilot}, is used, and the pilot signal has a constant value of $\sqrt{1/2}(1+i)$.} QAM with orders of 2, 4, 8, 16 and Gray code are used for constellation mapping, where the maximum amplitude of the constellation is $1$.
+The peak to average power ratio (PAPR) of the OFDM waveform after the transmitter is limited to $9$~dB.

-The configurations for the training of DCCN receiver and equalizer with $m$-ary modulation are detailed in Table \ref{tab:train}.
-Stochastic gradient descent-based Adam optimizer with mini batch size of 64 frames are used.
-For each episode, a new random bit stream (training labels) is generated and converted into corresponding training data by expert OFDM transmitter and channel model.
-Since training labels are completely random, the total cost for early stop is based on training data rather than a separate test data set.
-The training ends either when reach to the maximum number of episodes, or the total cost was not improved over the most recent 100 episodes (early stop window).
-The learning rate is set to 0.001 initially and decayed by 2\% every 500 steps or 2.5 episodes.
-SNR is set per frame based on baseline SNR of $3m$dB with different $\Delta$ values per 8 frames.
-Each training episode contains 200 mini batches, and testing bits of 2000 frames for each of 40 SNR points (-10 to 29 dB with 1dB step).
+The training configurations for the basic receiver and equalizer with $m$-ary modulation are listed in Table~\ref{tab:train}.
+A stochastic gradient descent-based Adam optimizer with a mini-batch size of 72 coherence slots are used.
+In each iteration, a new random bit stream (training labels) is generated and converted to the training data by a legacy OFDM transmitter and a channel model.
+Since training labels are random, the loss function for early stop mechanism is based on the training data rather than a separate test data set.
+Training terminates either by reaching the maximum number of iterations, or triggering an early stop which mostly happens in practice.
+The learning rate is set to $0.001$ initially and decayed by 2\% every $500$ mini-batches (steps) or $2.5$ outer iterations.
+The SNR is set according to the description in Section~\ref{sec:cdnn:train}.
+Each outer training iteration contains $200$ mini-batches, and the testing data is of $20,000$ coherence slots for each SNR point from $-10$ to $30$~dB. {The Rayleigh fading for training stage 2 is set as alternating models of flat fading, EPA, EVA, and ETU in consecutive slots.}

-Training a DCCN model takes from 250 to 1300 episodes, as shown in Fig. \ref{fig:loss}.
-The training process starts with a quick fitting followed by a long fine-tuning phase: the cross entropy decreases drastically in the first 10-50 episodes, then slowly but steadily until hitting a floor.
+Training a DCCN model lasts for $250$--$1300$ iterations, as shown in Figs.~\ref{fig:loss}.
+The training process starts with a quick fitting followed by a long fine-tuning phase: the cross entropy first decreases drastically in the first 10--50 iterations, then decreases slowly but steadily until hitting a floor.
+The source code is available at \cite{dlofdm18}.